aridjayarecipes/cutesrecipes.web.app/content/post/1884-simple-way-to-make-super-quick-homemade-carrot-and-onion-soup.md

 1. Take 10 ml Cream

 When the end of the week rolls round and the cupboards are pretty bare, I can still bank on having carrots, onion and garlic.
-Combined with onions and carrots, these braised vegetables taste like they&#39;ve been roasting under a chicken all day long!
-But they&#39;re fully plant based Last but certainly not least in these onion recipes: homemade vegetable soup!
-Here&#39;s an example of onions playing a crucial supporting role in the.
+Combined with onions and carrots, these braised vegetables taste like they've been roasting under a chicken all day long!
+But they're fully plant based Last but certainly not least in these onion recipes: homemade vegetable soup!
+Here's an example of onions playing a crucial supporting role in the.

 <!--inarticleads2-->